SimGriff/bookworm-project3/README.md

 * Site is responsive on all screen sizes.
 * Nav menu adjusts accordingly to unregistered, registered users and Admin depending on the users log in status.
-* Identical footer displayed across the site to provide continuity.
+* Identical footer and Navigation bar displayed across the site to provide continuity.
-* Search bar on home page and profile page enables both registered and unregistered users to search for books by book title.
+* Search bar on home page and profile page enables both registered and unregistered users to search for books by book title or author.
 * Site visitors can register on the site.
 * Registered users can log in and out of the site.
 * Registered users can add books to the site, the book will also be displayed in their Library shown on their Profile page.